WHGM: History

 Long-time Baltimore television personality Royal Parker began his broadcasting career on WASA in the 1940s, hosting a music program called the Royal Record Review.
 In 2000, the station's call letters were changed to WJSS.
 In 2014, they switched to WHGM.

 On June 6, 2016, WHGM changed its format to adult hits, branded as "Smash Hits WHGM".

-In late 2018 or early 2019, WHGM rebranded as "WHGM Gold," switching to an Oldies - Classic Hits format.
-It plays the top songs from the 1960s, '70s and '80s.
+In late 2018 or early 2019, WHGM rebranded as "WHGM Gold", switching to an oldies-classic hits format.
+It played the top songs from the 1960s, 1970s and 1980s.

 In 2024, the station briefly signed off the air as it planned on transferring the station to Sweet Tea Radio (an apparent subsidiary of Andrulonis Media, whose co-owner Christy Andrulonis goes by the on-air name "Sweet Tea" and which has traded stations back and forth with Maryland Media One several times), a company that plans on relocating the station.